mae92/MutantHuntWGS/README.md

     2. Mutant(s) FASTQ files `Mutant_FASTQ` (full path: `/Analysis_Directory/My_Analysis/Mutant_FASTQ`)

-## Installing Docker, Building the Container and Run the Container
+## Installing Docker, Building and Running the Container

 1. Follow the instructions at https://docs.docker.com/get-docker/ to download and install Docker on your computer